LH-90/ML_Image_Classification/README.md

 ## Dataset Structure

-The dataset is organised in a main directory named "Dataset" with six sub-directories, each dedicated to a specific object or letter.
+The dataset is organised in a main directory named "Dataset" with 6 sub-directories, each dedicated to a specific object or letter.
 These sub-directories contain images relevant to the respective target.

 Link to the dataset: https://drive.google.com/drive/folders/1xySHpWBCxZoBf7pEC3GIx3lWyfTcjEBo

 ## Setup

 - Clone this repo
-- Import the dataset containing the images
+- Prepare the dataset: Create a new directory named "Dataset", inside the "Dataset" directory, create 6 sub-directories according to your dataset structure and import the images into their respective subdirectories
 - Create a virtual environment: `python3 -m venv myenv`
 - Activate the virtual environment: `source myenv/bin/activate`
-- Install the dependencies
+- Install the dependencies in the activated environment (myenv): `pip install numpy tensorflow matplotlib scikit-learn`
 - Run the code inside **image_classification.ipynb**

 ## Model Development in VS Code